Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    =============
    RELEASE NOTES
    =============
-   Jint was updated to version 3.0.0 Beta 1715.
+   1. Jint was updated to version 3.0.0 Beta 1715;
+   2. Simplified a handling of JS runtime errors.

    =============
    DOCUMENTATION